Using Deshaker Image Stabilization for Bicycle Video

 Bicycle video is going to be shaky, whether you shoot it with a helmet camera or with a camera mounted on the bicycle.
 There will be small, rapid shakes and also wide sweeps from a turn of the head, or of the bicycle.

 Deshaker runs two passes through the video file, analyzing it on the first pass and adjusting it on the second.
 In this way, Deshaker can look ahead in time, preventing it from confusing panning with shaking.
-Single-pass image stabilization can run to the end of its range, resulting in jerky motion during wide pans.
+Single-pass image stabilization can run to the end of its range, resulting in jerky motion during wide pans, and that is one reason in-camera stabilization can be unsatisfactory. .

-The screen shot below is of the Deshaker interface, with my preferred settings for 1920 x 1080 HD video from a forward-facing helmet camera with a fisheye lens.
+The screen shot below is of the Deshaker interface, with my preferred settings for pass 1 and 1920 x 1080 HD video from a forward-facing helmet camera with a fisheye lens.
 A few settings (pixel aspect ratio, scan type, rolling shutter setting) are specific to the camera.
-You may refer to the screen shot while reading the instructions below.
+Because of the fisheye lens, stabilization is different at the margins of the image.
+I use the "Ignore Pixels" setting to adjust stabilization for the center of the image.
+Ignoring the margins of the image also increases processing speed on Pass 1.

 deshaker

-For each video that you stabilize, save a log file under a different name, so you can re-use it with different stabilization setting.
+For each video that you stabilize, save a log file under a different name, so you can re-use it with different stabilization settings in Deshaker's pass 2.
 The video file must be the same geometrically and frame-by-frame to work with the same log file.

 Processing on the second pass can be slow.
-In 1920 x 1080 HD resolution, on my computer with an Intel i7-3770 processor and using the XVid MPEG-4 codec, it's about 7.5 frames per second, so it takes about 4 times as long as the clip ran.
+In 1920 x 1080 HD resolution, on a computer with an Intel i7-3770 processor and using the XVid MPEG-4 codec, it's about 7.5 frames per second, so it takes about 4 times as long as the clip ran.
 Still, I prefer to have the entire stabilized video file to work with, and so I let my computer run Deshaker when I'm working on something else.
+My newer computer with an AMD 3900X processor runs Deshaker about 4 times as fast -- pretty much at the real-time display rate for 1920 x 1080 video.

 Uncompressed video files are so huge (5 GB per minute!) that you will quickly run out of disk space.
-These files won't play at normal speed either, even from a fast hard drive.
-So, on the second pass, select "Save as AVI", and a compressor in the file menu.
+These files won't play at normal speed, even from a fast hard drive.
+So, on the second pass, select "Save as AVI" (or another compressed format), and a compressor in the file menu.
 The free XVid MPEG-4 compressor is my favorite.
 If the original file is in any format other than AVI, you can save the stabilized version using the same filename and the different filetype.
 Keeping the original file, log file and processed file in the same folder (or the processed file in a parallel folder on a different hard drive, for less drive wear) makes them easy to find.

 As the image shifts position to remove shake, black border areas will appear unless you use one of the several tricks that Deshaker offers.